RnkSngh/Halite-Kaggle-Competition/README.md

 # Halite-Kaggle-Competition
-This repo is a set of tools to build and train a multi-agent reinforcement learning agent to compete in the Halite Kaggle competition.
-This still needs a lot of work, but should be still dont' have the process running to where I want it to be, and have halted progress on this for other projects, but I wanted to take a break and see what I have learned and publish this so that i can go back and wrok on this when i am more experienced with reinforcement learning.
+This repo is a set of tools to build and train reinforcement learning agents that can play [Halite](https://www.kaggle.com/c/halite), and a few weakly trained starting agents in PyTorch.
+These sample agents still need to be further optimized, but serve as a good starting point for deciding reinforcement learning strategies.

-Sample agents:
+# Sample agents:
 Below are the results from training the agents thus far.
 There will still need to be trained more - work still might need to be done in testing out different paramaters and architectures.

-# Running agents on AWS
+# Running agents in a Docker conttainer
-To run the agent, you should run the instance.
-After running an instance, the correct environment neesd to be set up
+The  agent can be trained using Jupyter Notebooks hosted on a remote machine using the haliterltraining docker container, which contains an installation of PyTorch and kaggle-environments .
+The container can be imported by running  ```docker pull rnksngh/haliterltraining``` from the command line.
+The notebook can be run through the commandline using ```docker run -p 8888:8888 rnksngh/haliterltraining```.
+Once the notebook is running, the agent can be trained using the ```local_halite_sdk.ipynb``` file.

 # Neural Net Architecture:
 The input is given to the neural net from a 2x2x21 vector, .
 The first channel is x